CSA Terms and Conditions

 The CSA academic year is divided into two 15-week semesters: fall and spring.
 Registration is required for participation in any Community School of the Arts class or activity and is processed through the ActiveNet online registration system.
 Registration can be completed online, by phone at (574) 535-7849, or in person in the Music Center Main Office.
 Payment by credit card (Visa, MasterCard, Discover) can be completed online or by phone; payment by check or cash should be completed in person at the Music Center Office.

-Registration will be considered complete when the registration fee* and deposit of 1/3 of the semester’s tuition is received in the Music Center (MC) Office.
+Registration will be considered complete when the registration fee* and tuition (or at least a deposit of 1/3 of the semester’s tuition) is received in the Music Center (MC) Office.

 Deadlines for registration vary by program and are listed on the individual web pages.
 Deadlines are generally one week prior to the start of lessons or activities but may vary from semester to semester.
 Registrations after the stated registration deadline will still be accepted pending space in the class or program, but will be assessed a $10 late fee.